 - Cook pasta according to the packet instructions and set aside somewhere warm.

-- Heat olive oil in the bowl of the multicooker, add the spring onions and cook for a couple of mins.
+Heat olive oil in frying pan, add the spring onions and cook for a couple of mins.

-- Add in the pasta and stir till the pasta is well coated before switching off the multicooker.
+Add in the pasta and stir till the pasta is well coated before switching off heat

 - Serve the pasta in bowls topped with pine nuts and orange slices for squeezing over the pasta.